yyigitturan/Interview-Question-Generator/CONTRIBUTING.md

-# Contributing to PDF Interview Question Generator
+# Contributing to LLM Interview Question Answer Generator

 Thank you for your interest in contributing to this project!
 This document provides guidelines for contributing to the PDF Interview Question Generator.